laurilopes/api_docs/v1/documentation/resources/petitions/signatures.md

             <td><code>source</code></td>
             <td><code>string</code></td>
             <td>
-                The source code originally submitted to request the authorization key.
+                The source URL originally submitted to request the authorization key.
 (See <em><a href="auth_keys.md">Authorization
                 Keys on Petitions</a></em>.)
             </td>